willp-bl/verify-build/README.md

 ## Status

-A full journey from test-rp to the hub, stub-idp, and back to the original rp can be completed
+* A full journey from test-rp to the hub, stub-idp, and back to the original rp can be completed

-To use verify-service-provider another MSA will need to be run/configured or the single MSA will need to use the passport-verify-stub-relying-party LMS - when the user goes back there it fails because the test-rp LMS has been used.
+* A full journey from passport-stub (using verify-service-provider and example local matching service) can be completed (use stub-idp-three-elms user)

 ## Building